-Amy has been recognized for her work in research (Kenneth G. Hancock Memorial Award in Green Chemistry in 2004, for titanium dioxide semiconductors and their application in dye-sensitized solar cells) and also for her leadership in driving green chemistry education (2012 EPA New England Environmental Merit award).
-Beyond Benign’s work has also been recognized through the ACS NERM Partners for Progress and Prosperity (P3) Region Award (2016), and as a semi-finalist in the Buckminster Fuller Challenge (2013).
+Amy’s work has been widely recognized.
+She received the Kenneth G. Hancock Memorial Award in Green Chemistry (2004) for her research on titanium dioxide semiconductors in dye-sensitized solar cells, and the EPA New England Environmental Merit Award (2012) for her leadership in education.
+Beyond Benign has also earned accolades including the ACS NERM Partners for Progress and Prosperity (P3) Regional Award (2016) and recognition as a semi-finalist in the Buckminster Fuller Challenge (2013).

 Hear directly from Amy: